heig-vd-dai-course/heig-vd-dai-course/18-practical-work-3/PRESENTATION.md

 ## Practical work 3

 - An UDP network application
-- You can choose what the network application will do
-  - a sophisticated chat application, a game of cooperation, the simulation of an IoT network, ...
+- You can choose what the network application will do (a sophisticated chat application, a game of cooperation, the simulation of an IoT network, ...)
 - Share your application on GitHub with Docker and Docker Compose
-- Between 2 and 3 people per group
+- Groups between 2 and 3 students

 ![bg right:40%][illustration]